7mochi/llhl/README.md

 Unlike my gamemode for agmodx, this one only supports Protocol 48.

 ## Features
-- FPS Limiter (Default value is 144)
+- FPS Limiter (Default value is 144).
-- FOV Limiter (Minimum value is 85, disabled by default)
+- FOV Limiter (Minimum value is 85, disabled by default).
-- Records a demo automatically when a match is started (With agstart)
+- Records a demo automatically when a match is started (With agstart).
-- /unstuck command (10 seconds cooldown)
+- /unstuck command (10 seconds cooldown).
-- Check certain sound files, they're the same sounds that are verified in the EHLL gamemode - AG6.6
+- Check certain sound files, they're the same sounds that are verified in the EHLL gamemode - AG6.6.
-- Be able to destroy other players satchels (Optional, disabled by default)
+- Be able to destroy other players satchels (Optional, disabled by default).
-- Block nickname and model changes when a game is in progress (Optional, both enabled by default)
+- Block nickname and model changes when a game is in progress (Optional, both enabled by default).
-- New intermission mode
+- New intermission mode.
-- More than 1 HLTV allowed
+- More than 1 HLTV allowed.
-- Force connected HLTV to have a certain delay value as a minimum (Minimum value is 30)
+- Force connected HLTV to have a certain delay value as a minimum (Minimum value is 30).
-- Wallhack Blocker
+- Wallhack Blocker.
-- Ghostmine Blocker
+- Ghostmine Blocker.
-- Simple OpenGF32 and AGFix detection (Through cheat commands)
+- Simple OpenGF32 and AGFix detection (Through cheat commands).
-- Take screenshots at map end and occasionally when a player dies
+- Take screenshots at map end and occasionally when a player dies.
 - Avoid abusing a ReHLDS bug (Server disappears from the masterlist when it's' paused) only when there's no game in progress.

 ## New cvars